Pwllheli and Llanbedrog Tramway: History

 The tramway was constructed shortly after Solomon Andrews purchased his land holdings in Pwllheli in 1893.
 It comprised a 2.5-mile stretch from the Carreg-y-defaid Quarry, southwest of Pwllheli, to West End, for the purposes of carrying stone for the construction of the seawall and The Parade.
 Construction began in May 1894, and the tramway opened to the quarry in the summer of 1894.

 The tramway timetable of 1 August 1896 shows the service from West End starting at 9:00 am, running at 40-minute intervals until 8:20 pm.
 The fare was 2d and toast-rack and covered single-deck cars were in service.
-A horse bus provided a connection between West End and the town.
+A horse-drawn omnibus provided a connection between West End and the town.

 In the 12 months ending June 1895, 1332 wagon loads of stone were transported from the quarry.
 Unfortunately a storm in 1896 destroyed much of the line which had been laid along the beach.
 It was reconstructed further inland and opened shortly afterwards.

 In September 1896, Andrews purchased an estate at Llanbedrog, including the large house of Glyn-y-weddw.
 The tramway was extended to Llanbedrog from July 1897.
 Glyn-y-weddw was opened as an art gallery and this attracted holiday makers from the West End resort to use the tramway.

 By 1909 the service had been reduced considerably, with further reductions in 1911.
 During the National Eisteddfod held in Pwllheli in 1925, the tramway was packed to capacity.